eProsima/Fast-DDS-docs/docs/fastdds/security/access_control_plugin/access_control_plugin.rst

 Rules
 *****

-This section contains the permissions assigned to the |DomainParticipant|.
+This section contains the permissions assigned to the DomainParticipant.
 The rules are applied in the same order that appears in the document.
 If the criteria for the rule matched the Domain join, publish or subscribe operation that is being attempted, then the *allow* or *deny* decision is applied.